 The voice of Robert Plant is not one that I particularly like, but it is very well suited to this kind of song.
 It has a sort of authority and enough edge to stand out against the background.

-We then get into a serious bit of guitariness, followed by the great cliché of seventies rock.
-It has a long extended guitar solo.
+We then get into a serious bit of guitariness, followed by the great cliché of seventies rock – a long extended guitar solo.
 I was expecting to hate it, but to my surprise I found myself enjoying it.
 It was a close run thing though.
 Solos are things that can easily outstay their welcome, and this one was just a few notes away from doing just that.
 I suppose one has to give credit where it is due, and say that this guitar solo is the one that all the other hideous guitar solos are trying to imitate.
-So for influence, this is something that can’t be ignored.
+So for its influence, this is something that can’t be ignored.
 And the technical skill is undeniable.
 I think the creativity also has to be admired.
-It isn’t in any gratuitous and fits in well with the rest of the song.
+It isn’t in any way gratuitous and fits in well with the rest of the song.

 Which brings me to the lyrics.
 The lyrics are crap.
 What the heck is it about?
 What does building a stairway to Heaven involve?
 And what as it got to do with being aware that not everything that glitters is gold?
 The music and the musicianship could have been used to great effect to tell a great story or convey a great message.
 But as far as I can tell the words are just some pretty gibberish put in as a place holder.
 To be a rock and not to roll?
 To be a verse and come out worse more like.

 I still hate Stairway To Heaven.
 A great song has to have great words.
 End of.

 When The Levee Breaks